Purposes of sentencing

 [2-250] To protect the community from the offender: s 3A(c)

-Parliament did not intend by the enactment of s 3A(c) to introduce a system of preventative detention contrary to the principles expressed by the High Court in Veen v The Queen (No 2) (1988) 164 CLR 465: Aslett v R [2006] NSWCCA 49 at [137].
+By enacting s 3A(c), Parliament did not intend to introduce a system of preventative detention contrary to the principles expressed by the High Court in Veen v The Queen (No 2) (1988) 164 CLR 465: Aslett v R [2006] NSWCCA 49 at [137].

-In Veen v The Queen (No 2) the court held that while protection of the community is a consideration in the sentencing of offenders, a sentence should not be increased beyond what is proportionate to the crime merely to protect the community from the risk of further offending by the offender: at [472], per Mason CJ, Brennan, Dawson and Toohey JJ.
-The court added at [473]:
+In Veen v The Queen (No 2), the High Court (per Mason CJ, Brennan, Dawson and Toohey JJ) held that while protection of the community is a consideration in the sentencing of offenders, a sentence should not be increased beyond what is proportionate to the crime merely to protect the community from the risk of further offending by the offender: [472].
+The Court added at [473]:

 It is one thing to say that the principle of proportionality precludes the imposition of a sentence extended beyond what is appropriate to the crime merely to protect society; it is another thing to say that the protection of society is not a material factor in fixing an appropriate sentence.
 The distinction in principle is clear between an extension merely by way of preventive detention, which is impermissible, and an exercise of the sentencing discretion having regard to the protection of society among other factors, which is permissible.

-Generally, giving substantial weight to general and specific deterrence also serves to further community protection, including from the offender: R v Dong [2021] NSWCCA 82 at [44], [48].
-However, where there are circumstances making the offender a potential danger and also a poor candidate for general and specific deterrence, protecting the community from the offender may require separate and express consideration, albeit consistently with Veen v The Queen (No 2): R v Dong at [48].
-In R v Dong the respondent was mentally ill, committed premeditated murder for no apparent motive, had poor prospects of rehabilitation, limited insight into his condition and while in custody had been involved in violence and had, on occasion, not taken his medication.
-In those circumstances, the need to protect the community was a matter requiring express consideration and the judge’s failure to do so was erroneous: at [53]–[54].
+Generally, giving substantial weight to general and specific deterrence also furthers community protection, including from the offender: R v Dong [2021] NSWCCA 82 at [44], [48].
+However, where there are circumstances making the offender a potential danger and a poor candidate for general and specific deterrence, protecting the community from the offender may require separate and express consideration, albeit consistently with Veen v The Queen (No 2): R v Dong at [48].
+In R v Dong, the offender was mentally ill, committed premeditated murder for no apparent motive, had poor prospects of rehabilitation, limited insight into his condition and while in custody had been involved in violence, and had not taken his medication on occasion.
+In those circumstances, the need to protect the community required express consideration and the judge’s failure to do so was erroneous: at [53]–[54].

 For statutory exceptions to the principle prohibiting preventative detention in NSW, see: Habitual Criminals Act 1957, Crimes (High Risk Offenders) Act 2006 and Terrorism (High Risk Offenders) Act 2017.
 Proclamations under the Habitual Criminals Act are extremely rare: Strong v The Queen (2005) 224 CLR 1.
-The High Court discussed preventative detention legislation in Australia in Buckley v The Queen (2006) 80 ALJR 605 at [2]; see also Minister for Home Affairs v Benbrika [2021] HCA 4 where the court considered the continuing detention order scheme in Div 105A of the Criminal Code Act 1995 (Cth) for Cth terrorism offenders.
+The High Court discussed preventative detention legislation in Australia in Buckley v The Queen (2006) 80 ALJR 605 at [2]; see also Minister for Home Affairs v Benbrika (2021) 272 CLR 68, where the court considered the continuing detention order scheme in Div 105A of the Criminal Code Act 1995 (Cth) for Commonwealth terrorism offenders.

-The prior criminal record of an offender is a powerful factor to be considered when having regard to retribution, personal deterrence and the protection of the community: R v Baxter [2005] NSWCCA 234 at [39].
-Although fresh punishment may not be imposed for past offences, it is legitimate to take into account the antecedent criminal history of the offender when it shows his or her dangerous propensity: Veen v The Queen (No 2).
+An offender’s prior criminal record is a powerful factor when considering retribution, personal deterrence and community protection: R v Baxter [2005] NSWCCA 234 at [39].
+Although fresh punishment may not be imposed for past offences, it is legitimate to take into account the offender’s antecedent criminal history when it shows their dangerous propensity: Veen v The Queen (No 2).

 Predicting dangerous behaviour